An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations: Introduction

-In \cite{Emerson6}, a reliable a posteriori error estimator is developed for the first-order optimality conditions arising from minimization of the Frank-Oseen elastic free-energy model.
-Using the elastic estimator to guide AMR produced competitive solutions with considerably less computational work.
-In this work, the elastic error estimator is extended to consider systems with electric and flexoelectric coupling using a penalty approach to the required unit-length constraint.
-The proposed a posteriori error estimator is shown to be a reliable estimate of global approximation error.
-Numerical experiments with both external and flexoelectrically induced electric fields demonstrate the performance of the estimators compared with uniform refinement.
+In \cite{Emerson6}, a reliable a posterior error estimator was developed for the first-order optimality conditions arising from minimization of the Frank-Oseen elastic free-energy model.
+Using the estimator to guide adaptive mesh refinement (AMR) in numerical simulations, produced competitive solutions in terms of constraint conformance and free energy with considerably less computational work.
+In this paper, the elastic error estimator is extended to consider systems with electric and flexoelectric coupling.
+The proposed, coupled, a posteriori error estimator is shown to be a reliable estimate of global approximation error and an efficient indicator of local error.
+The incorporation of electric and flexoelectric fields produce a markedly more complicated estimator and auxiliary spaces requiring careful theoretical treatment.
+In certain cases, modifications of the original theory in \cite{Emerson6} are straightforward.
+In others, however, important adjustments must be made to ensure that the framework of \cite{Verfurth1, Verfurth2} remains viable.
+Numerical experiments leveraging a multilevel nested-iteration framework for problems with both external and flexoelectrically induced electric fields demonstrate the performance of the estimator compared with uniform refinement.

+This paper is organized as follows.
+In Section \ref{model}, the coupled Frank-Oseen free-energy model and associated variational system for the first-order optimality conditions is introduced.
+Additional notation and prerequisite theoretical results to be applied in the reliability and efficiency proofs are discussed in Section \ref{preliminaries}.
+In Section \ref{theory}, the specific coupled error estimator is derived and proofs of reliability and efficiency are constructed.
+Section \ref{numerics} presents numerical experiments demonstrating the performance of the error estimator and a multilevel AMR approach.
+Finally, Section \ref{conclusions} provides some concluding remarks and a discussion of future work.